There are few things in life you buy hoping to never use. Insurance is one of those things.

 If Travelers scrapped the five outbound links off the page (social buttons and hyperlinked logo), and toned down the red a little bit, this page may see a bump in conversions.

-On the other hand, we did land here after clicking an AdWords ad for disability insurance, which means that Aflac is using this page as a landing page.
+On the other hand, we did land here after clicking a Google ad for disability insurance, which means that Aflac is using this page as a post-click landing page.
 And by doing so, they’re giving prospects way too many ways to escape without converting.

 Remember, the more you keep your visitors focused on clicking your CTA button, the more likely they are to do it.

-This landing page shows promise in some places, but the overall execution could be better.
+This post-click landing page shows promise in some places, but the overall execution could be better.

 Let’s start with the logo.
 It’s hyperlinked, which will boost the likelihood prospects navigate to the homepage.
 In the upper right corner, an unnecessary link to a page for travel agents adds yet another escape route, as does the busy footer complete with a sitemap and social media links.
 Together with a click-to-call phone number that directs prospects to a 404 page, that makes over 20 points of exit.